lyrm/mrmime/README.md

   decode ()
 ```

-This little snippet will parse a mail **which is encoded with CRLF end-of-line**
+This little snippet parses a mail **which is encoded with CRLF end-of-line**
 from `stdin` (so you should map your mail with this newline convention).
 When it
 reachs a `DKIM` field, it prints a _well-parsed_ value of it (in our case, an
 _unstructured_ value). [`Other`] corresponds to other fields - `DKIM` signature
 can appear here where we failed to parse value as an _unstructured_ value.

-### Parse entirely a mail
+### Parsing a mail entirely

-Of course, the initial goal of `mrmime` is to parse an entire mail.
-In this
+For some cases, it may be necessary to also extract the bodies of a
+mail and parse the entire mail.
+This is the initial goal of
-case, you should use the `Mail` sub-module which provides [`angstrom`][angstrom]
+`mrmime`.
+In this case, `Mail` is the appropriate sub-module and
-parser.
+provides an [`angstrom`][angstrom] non-stream parser.

-Bodies can be weight and if you want to store them by yourself, we provide an
+Bodies can be weight and if you want to store them by yourself, we
-API which expects consumers to consume bodies (and store them, for example, into
+provide an API which expects consumers to consume bodies (and store
-UNIX files).
+them, for example, into UNIX files).

-A _complex_ example is available on [`ptt`][ptt] to extract bodies and save them into
+A _complex_ example is available on [`ptt`][ptt] to extract bodies and
-UNIX files.
-For this we use:
+save them into UNIX files.
+For this, we use the function `stream` to
+parse the mail:

 ```ocaml
 val stream : emitters:(Header.t -> (string option -> unit) * 'id) -> (Header.t * 'id t) Angstrom.t
 ```

-Which will call `emitters` at any part of your mail. _parser_ will decode
+which calls `emitters` for every parts of your mail.
+The parser then
+decodes properly each of them accordingly to
-properly part (according `Content-Transfer-Encoding`) and give you inputs into
+`Content-Transfer-Encoding` and returns you inputs into your consumer.
-your consumer.

 ## How to emit a mail?

 `mrmime` is able to generate a mail from an OCaml description of it.
-You have
+There are
 several ways to craft informations like address or `Content-Type` field for a
 specific part.

 Many sub-modules of `mrmime` provide a way to construct an information like a
-subject needed for you mail or recipients of it.
+subject needed for your mail or recipients of it.
 For example, the sub-module
 `Mailbox` provides an easy way to construct an address:

 ```ocaml